Timon of Athens: Authorship

 wrote the banquet scene (Sc.
 2), the central scenes with Timon's creditors and Alcibiades' confrontation with the senate, and most of the episodes figuring the Steward.
 The play's abrasively harsh humour and its depiction of social relationships that involve a denial of personal relationships are Middletonian traits[.]

-Jowett stresses that Middleton's presence does not mean the play should be disregarded, stating "Timon of Athens is all the more interesting because the text articulates a dialogue between two dramatists of a very different temper."
+Jowett stresses that Middleton's presence does not mean the play should be disregarded, calling Timon of Athens "all the more interesting because the text articulates a dialogue between two dramatists of a very different temper."